mirkoappel/Vibe-Coding-Callenge-CO2-Browser-Game/README.md

 ---

-## Purpose of the VIBE Coding Challenge
+## Purpose of the Vibe Coding Challenge

 The **VIBE Coding Challenge** invites you to develop your own AI-supported browser game that creatively explores how large our CO₂ footprint is – and how we can reduce or even neutralize it.